Qualifying

 How Section 179 connects to equipment financing

 You can claim Section 179 on financed equipment — not just equipment you pay for outright.
 If you finance $100,000 of machinery and your business's net income supports it, you may deduct the full $100,000 in year one even while making monthly payments.
 That's why many small businesses combine equipment financing with a Section 179 election: the tax savings in year one can meaningfully offset the cost of borrowing.
-If your business is planning a qualifying purchase, apply with ClearValue Lending to explore equipment financing options — we route to one matched lender partner.
+If your business is planning a qualifying purchase, apply with ClearValue Lending to explore equipment financing options — we route to the funding partners best matched to it.
 Consult a CPA to confirm your Section 179 eligibility before filing.

 IRS Section 179 key figures